annaredmo/FYP/README.md

 # WHAT IS THIS
-	Annas FanTrax ...
+	Annas FanTrax ... user interface that allows a user to create their own soundtrack for a film of their choice

-# WHERE DOES IT RUN
+# WHAT PLATFORMS ARE SUPPORTED
 	Runs on Windows 10.

 # REQUIREMENTS